Adijainy/TuneScape/README.md

 - For production deployment, additional configuration steps might be necessary depending on your chosen hosting environment.
 - Ensure you replace `<your-username>` in the clone command with your actual GitHub username.

-Following these steps should successfully set up your local development environment for the EcoQuest application.
+Following these steps should successfully set up your local development environment for the TuneScape application.

 ## Additional Dependencies or Libraries Used